 The Australian Government has commissioned a review of the clinical effectiveness of 16 natural therapies excluded from private health insurance rebates.
 The Department of Health has engaged National Health and Medical Research Council (NHMRC) to assist in its review by commissioning evidence evaluations that will assess published scientific research on the excluded therapies.

 NHMRC has established a Natural Therapies Working Committee to oversee the evidence evaluations.
-For more information on the Natural Therapies Review 2019–20 refer to the Department of Health's website.
+For more information on the Natural Therapies Review 2019–20 refer to the Department of Health and Aged Care's website.

 From 1 April 2019, 16 natural therapies were excluded from private health insurance rebates.
 This decision was informed by the 2014–15 review of the Australian Government Rebate on Natural Therapies for Private Health Insurance (2014–15 Review).
 NHMRC assisted the Department of Health with the 2014–15 Review by commissioning evidence evaluations for the therapies and assessing submitted evidence.
 The 16 natural therapies under review are Alexander Technique, aromatherapy, Bowen Therapy, Buteyko, Feldenkrais, homeopathy, iridology, kinesiology, naturopathy, Pilates, reflexology, Rolfing, shiatsu, tai chi, Western herbal medicine and yoga.
 A description of the therapies can be found below, under the heading Therapies under review.